The Center for Divorce Education offers our program, Children in Between for classroom or one on one counseling sessions.

 A basic "how to" guide for setting up and running parent education programs;

-- A DVD that depicts the various scenarios for discussion groups; and
+- Streaming videos that depict the various scenarios for discussion groups; and

 - A password to access the Google Slides Presentations for use in presenting in a traditional classroom setting.